 Unsurprisingly, Click and Collect sales in the United States grew 60.4% in 2020 compared to the previous year.
 Big players like Target, Walmart, and Ikea have already made it a staple.

-As far as retail trends go, Click and Collect was already on the rise pre-Covid.
+As far as ecommerce trends go, Click and Collect was already on the rise pre-Covid.
 But now that businesses and consumers have had a taste of its advantages, one thing is clear: it’s not going away anytime soon.

 And because we don’t want your small business to miss out, we’ve put together an in-depth guide that’ll teach you:

 - The tools you’ll need to be able to take online orders and payments